ping-127001/Nyx/README.md

 * npm start

 # Adding a node_module
-Once added do the following
+Once you added a module, do the following
 * npm install --save-dev electron-rebuild
 * Not working? try this: .\node_modules\.bin\electron-rebuild.cmd